Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Introduction

-{ To address the above issues, we develop structure learning and inference methods for a Gaussian DAG with unspecified additive interventions.
-Unlike the existing approach where structure discovery and subsequent inference are treated separately, our proposal integrates DAG structure learning and testing directed relations (also known as the natural direct effect in causal inference), accounting for the uncertainty of structure learning for inference.
-With suitable interventions called instrumental variables (IVs), the proposed approach removes the restrictive error scale assumptions and delivers creditable outcomes with theoretical guarantees in low order polynomial time.
-This result indicates IVs, a well-known tool in causal inference, can play important roles in structure learning even if some interventions do not meet the IV criterion.
-More specifically, our contributions are summarized as the following aspects.}

-\begin{itemize} \item For modeling, we establish the identifiability conditions for a Gaussian DAG with unspecified interventions.
+To address the above issues, we develop structure learning and inference methods for a Gaussian DAG with unspecified additive interventions.
+Unlike the existing approach treating structure discovery and subsequent inference separately, our proposal integrates DAG structure learning and testing of directed relations, accounting for the uncertainty of structure learning for inference.
+With suitable interventions called instrumental variables (IVs), the proposed approach removes the restrictive error scale assumptions and delivers creditable outcomes with theoretical guarantees in low-order polynomial time.
+This indicates IVs, a well-known tool in causal inference \citep{angrist1996identification}, can play important roles in structure learning even if some interventions do not meet the IV criteria.
+Our contributions are summarized as follows. \begin{itemize} \item For modeling, we establish the identifiability conditions for a Gaussian DAG with unspecified interventions.
 In particular, the conditions allow interventions on more than one target, which is suitable for multivariate causal analysis \citep{murray2006avoiding}.
-Moreover, we introduce the concepts of nondegeneracy and regularity for hypothesis testing under a DAG model to characterize the behavior of a test.

-\item For methodology, we develop likelihood ratio tests for directed edges and pathways in a super-graph of the true DAG, where the super-graph is formed by ancestral relations and candidate interventional relations, offering the topological order for inference.
-Furthermore, we reconstruct the super-graph by the peeling algorithm, which automatically meets the acyclicity requirement. {By integrating structure learning with inference, we account for the uncertainty of the super-graph estimation for the proposed tests via a novel data perturbation (DP) scheme, which effectively controls the type-I error while enjoying high statistical power.}
+\item For methodology, we develop likelihood ratio tests for directed edges and pathways in a super-graph of the true DAG, called the ancestral relation graph (ARG), where the ARG is formed by ancestral relations and candidate interventional relations, offering the topological order for inference.
+We reconstruct the ARG by the peeling algorithm, which automatically meets the acyclicity requirement.
+On this basis, we introduce the concepts of nondegeneracy and regularity to characterize the behavior of hypothesis testing under a DAG model.
+By integrating structure learning with inference, we account for the uncertainty of ARG estimation for the proposed tests via a novel data perturbation (DP) scheme, which effectively controls the type-I error while enjoying high statistical power.